datoujinggzj/zg104.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'll need me.
 ---

-My name is Inigo Montoya.
+My name is Zijing Gao.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Thorough and meticulous Data Analyst passionate about helping businesses succeed.

+- Mathematics and Statistics program graduate with keenness in obtaining details.

+- Possessing strong technical skills rooted in substantial training as an engineer.

 What else do you need?